Safety is the core value of the Australian minerals industry and a safe and fair workplace is essential.

 The minerals industry strongly values diversity and inclusion and will bring renewed focus and leadership to create an industry culture that respects all people, eliminates sexual harassment, and stands up, supports and cares for all those affected by unacceptable behaviour.

-Through committed leadership, we will develop an industry response that recognises and prevents sexual harassment and empowers people to speak up and take action where behaviours do not meet expected standards.
+Through committed leadership, the industry developed a response that recognises and prevents sexual harassment, and empowers people to speak up and take action where behaviours do not meet expected standards.

 The MCA has released:

 A significantly updated the industry’s health and safety policy to specifically incorporate psychological harm and respectful behaviours.
 The new policy provides the platform for a range of initiatives focused on the whole person.